Introduction : The persons of both sexes are indicated in this present regulation by the male, obviously without discriminating women.

 4h) Penalties: Penalties will be determined by the severity of the infraction.
 The minimum penalty is 2 minutes.
 The maximum penalty is disqualification from the results of the event and/or a loss of prize money.

-4i) Cut-Off Times: The cutoff is at T2 – the bike/run transition.
-All athletes must enter T2 within 3 hours of the start of the race.
+4i) Cut-Off Times: The cutoff is after T1 (swim) at 1 Hour.
+After all athletes must enter T2 (bike/run transition) within 3 hours of the start of the race.
 Where there are wave starts, the 3 hours will be measured from the last start of the race.
 In some cases the head official may alter the cut-off time.

 4j) Professional Athletes: Licensed, professional athletes may enter and compete in any World Tour or National Championship race and win prize money.
 Any person wanting to enter as an elite/professional must furnish proof that they have been accepted as professional by a recognized multi-sport governing body.
 Examples of this are: